JimmeeX/ur5_t2_4230/Comp_Vision_&_Image_Processing/Image_Processing/README.md

 Image Processing contains the MATLAB code responsible for feature identification and isolation

+READING IMAGE DATA FROM ROS
+Use Get_XY_Gazebo.m to connect to the ROS environment
+- Remember to check and change IP address as necessary

+Currently only reads the image once.

 There are 3 MATLAB (.m) files of interest:
 1. isolateBlock.m contains the isolateBlock function, which creates and applies a binary mask isolating block/s in the image
 2. isolateIcon.m contains the isolateIcon function, which creates and applies a binary mask isolating icon/s in the image